 Accelerated Rate of Expansion

 As it turned out, Einstein’s Cosmological Constant was not a blunder, but the figure he arrived at fell short of the quantum of force required to allow an expansion of the universe.
 After a lapse of 71 years in 1998, two research teams working on the Supernova project discovered that the universe was not just expanding at a constant rate, but expanding at an accelerated rate!
-This discovery won the 2011 Nobel prize in Physics for three – with what they claim to be more advanced statistical methods.
-Although an Oxford University Physics research team led by Professor Subir Sarkar has contested the accelerated expansion theory, the hypothesis has taken hold in the computations and calculations of most cosmologists and physicists.
+They came to this conclusion using statistical methods.
+The discovery won the 2011 Nobel prize in Physics for three.
+However, an Oxford University Physics research team led by Professor Subir Sarkar has contested the accelerated expansion theory, but the hypothesis has taken hold in the computations and calculations of most cosmologists and physicists.

 Dark Energy and Dark Matter

-In the free space with no frictional resistance, continuous expansion from the moment it was given an impetus more than 13 billion years ago (13.7 billion – 380,000), and that could go on for any billion years more, Newton’s second law demands that there has to be a force to accelerate moving bodies.
+In the free space with no frictional resistance, continuous expansion from the moment it was given an impetus more than 13 billion years ago (13.7 billion – 380,000), was to be expected; by the first law of motion this rate of expansion could go on for many billion years, However, Newton’s second law demands that there has to be a force to accelerate moving bodies.
 Where would you find such a force?

 It must be remembered that the adjective Dark to this unknown energy and matter is meant to indicate that science has not yet understood its properties except that it acts upon our universe with more force than all the fundamental forces that science is aware of.
 Till a lot more is known about these Dark forces and how they affect the origin, preservation and death of the universe, they need not figure in our discussion on the BBT.